anchalgupta05/CS641A-6-Round-DES/README.md

                                     _**Decrypting 6-Round-DES**_

+**Data Encryption Standard** is a block cipher with blocksize = 64 bits and key size = 56 bits.
+We are breaking a 6-round DES.
-For solving this, we used **DIFFERENTIAL CRYPTANALYSIS**.
+For solving this, we use **DIFFERENTIAL CRYPTANALYSIS**.
 In order to break the six rounds of the given DES, we do a chosen plaintext attack .
 We need a 4 round characteristic to break a 6-round DES which is obtained after 4 rounds of the 5-round characteristic discussed in lecture 7.
 The differential iterative characteristic starts at 405c0000 04000000 and after 4 rounds gives the differential 00540000 04000000